crudolfs/gatling-realtime-monitoring-aws-cdk/README.md

 The infrastructure for this Gatling setup is written in code by leveraging the AWS CDK (Cloud Development Kit).
 This Gatling solution consists of three applications that will each run inside a Docker container.
 These Docker containers will be managed by [AWS ECS](https://aws.amazon.com/ecs/) and run by ECS Fargate.
-The AWS CDK cloud components can be found in the [aws-cdk](./aws-cdk).
+The AWS CDK cloud components can be found in the [aws-cdk](./aws-cdk) section.

 ## Docker images
-The custom docker images for Grafana, InfluxDB and Gatling can be found in the [gatling-monitoring](./gatling-monitoring).
+The custom docker images for Grafana, InfluxDB and Gatling can be found in the [gatling-monitoring](./gatling-monitoring) section.